New Zealand and Australia

 - Our skilled experts in all fields across Deltares

-- Our integrated and participative way of working, like for example in ‘Building with Nature’ and ‘Room for the River’
+- Our integrated and participative way of working, for example in ‘Building with Nature’ and ‘Room for the River’ and with our Sustainable Delta Game

 We want to be an innovative, reliable, independent partner that wants to share its knowledge and expertise with both clients and consultants.
 To support our activities in Australia and New Zealand we have local staff based in Brisbane (Simone De Kleermaker) and Taupo (Rogier Westerhoff).
 We are currently investigating possibilities to have a permanent base on the West Coast of Australia (Perth) as well.